deeffest/DEEF-Lite-Media-Player/README.md

 ### Using builds with executable files
 1. Download the archive for your OS from the releases page: [Latest Release](https://github.com/deeffest/DEEF-Lite-Media-Player/releases/latest).
 2. Unzip the archive to any folder.
-3. Go to the folder with the unzipped application and run `dlmplayer.exe` in Windows, `dlmplayer` in Linux.
+3. Navigate to the folder with the unzipped application and run the executable file.
-> There is no build of the latest version 2.0-beta for macOS, but you can build it yourself from the source code of this repository.

 ### Using the source code
 1. **Install Python**